Listed buildings in Boscobel

-Boscobel is a civil parish in Shropshire, England.
-It contains six listed buildings that are recorded in the National Heritage List for England.
+Boscobel was a civil parish in Shropshire, England.
+It contained six listed buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
-The parish does not contain a significant settlement, and its major building is Boscobel House.
+The parish did not contain a significant settlement, and its major building is Boscobel House.
 This is listed, and all the other listed buildings in the parish are associated with it.